Asad Muhammad Khan: Literary career

 Khan has authored nine collections of short stories and a handful of television plays.
 His first book, "Khhirki Bhar Aasman" was published in 1982.
 His book "The Harvest of Anger and Other Stories", a collection of his short stories, has been published in English translation, in 2002.
 Though he wrote his first fictional work, Basauday ki Maryam, a little later in his career, it is regarded one of his best works to date.

-He has penned some popular songs for Radio Pakistan and PTV like, "Zameen ki goud rang se umang se bhari rahay", "Anokha ladla khelan ko mangay chaand", "Tum sung nainan laagay" and others.
+He has penned lyrics for some popular songs for Radio Pakistan and PTV like, "Zameen ki goud rang se umang se bhari rahay", "Anokha ladla khelan ko mangay chaand", "Tum sung nainan laagay" and others.